nmfs-opensci/container-images/draft_images/py-rocket-2/README.md

-# coastwatch-qgis Dockerfile
+# py-rocket test

-Author of Dockerfile: Eli Holmes (NOAA), Sunny Hospital (NOAA)
+Author of Dockerfile: Eli Holmes (NOAA)

 ## Description

-This is a geospatial Python built off the Openscapes image with QGIS and CoastWatch utils
+This is a geospatial Python built off the [py-rocket-base](https://github.com/nmfs-opensci/py-rocket-base) image with QGIS and CoastWatch utils

 ## License